George A. Spater

 George Alexander Spater (May 3, 1909 – June 14, 1984) was chairman of American Airlines from 1968 until 1973, when he became the first of several corporate executives to voluntarily admit having made illegal corporate contributions to President Nixon's re-election campaign.
 After retiring from American Airlines, he wrote well-regarded biographies of Virginia Woolf and William Cobbett.

+Biography

 Early life

 He was born in Detroit, Michigan, graduated from the University of Michigan in 1930 with an A.B. degree magna cum laude.
 He was associated with the Michigan Daily there.
 He earned a law degree from University of Michigan Law School in 1933.

 In 1935 he was admitted to the bar.
 He spent most of his law career working in aviation advising in particular Eastern Airlines and Transcontinental Air Transport (forerunner of TWA).
 He worked at Chadbourne, Parke, Whiteside and Wolff in New York and was a partner there in 1942–1958.